-When done well, personas are a useful tool to support decision-making, guide user-centric outputs and empower teams with understanding of their users.
+When done well, personas are a useful tool to support decision-making, guide user-centric outputs and empower teams with an understanding of their users.
 However, not all personas are made equal.
-All too often we see personas either not being used or not created in ways to maximise their full potential.
+All too often, we see personas either not being used or not created in ways to maximise their full potential.
 We’ve outlined our eight tips below on how to ensure your personas deliver value and gain uptake as a useful tool in your organisation.

 1. Define a clear set of objectives

 Defining a clear set of objectives should be done before you begin the persona development process.
 It’s important to be clear on why you are creating the personas and what you aim to achieve by doing so.
 Setting clear objectives will help to guide the information that you collect and how you structure your presonas to ensure they are fit for purpose.

 2. Avoid being overly generic

 A common mistake is creating personas that are too broad.
 This can mean designing a singular persona when in reality an organisation, or specific product, will typically have multiple user types.
 The issue here is twofold – first, the information will be far too generic to offer real insight, and second, it does not reflect any singular user type effectively.
 At Make it Clear, we always conduct an audience definition exercise prior to persona development.
 This activity is conducted with stakeholders in a workshop setting to document all user types and prioritise them.
 This helps to guide research activities and provide a baseline understanding of the different user groups.